DovoruSteve/robotserver/README.md

 	Unit Tests for both the server and the client

 	The server can be tested using Swagger at the URL http://localhost:8080/swagger-ui/index.html

 	The YAML spec for the REST API is at http://localhost:8080/api-docs.yaml

 	The JSON spec for the REST API is at http://localhost:8080/api-docs

+	For access to each of these links, you'll need to know its kizzie / HappyHippo

 	Logging is included because in an API it's important to log the given data and the response